A USER GUIDE TO ACCOUNT ROLES

 1.)
 Red:

-This section consists of a way to compare one Account Role to another, Import an Account Role from another IMPOWR instance, summarize the Account Role settings in a Summary Report (this is also used to export the settings so you can set them up in another instance), Apply any changes you have made in the Account Role, Save any changes you have made in an Account Role, and Cancel out (e.g., Close or Exit out of) of the Account Role.
+This section consists of a way to compare one Account Role to another, summarize the Account Role settings in a Summary Report, Apply any changes you have made in the Account Role, Save any changes you have made in an Account Role, and Cancel out (e.g., Close or Exit out of) of the Account Role.

 2.)
 Purple: